-Before we dive into the research, recommendations, and thought experiments, let’s establish a key tenet: marketing during a recession is even more challenging.
+Before we dive into the research, recommendations, and thought experiments, let’s establish a key tenet: marketing in a recession is even more challenging.
 However, a smart playbook, a strong brand, and a well-formulated plan can keep you afloat.
 In fact, if you invest precisely and execute well, you can even gain ground while other brands are forced to retreat.
-Let’s explore the fundamentals of a recession marketing strategy – as well as the type of marketing investments that protect your market share now and build the foundation for future success.
+Let’s explore the fundamentals of the strategy, some market-tested examples – as well as the type of marketing spend investments that protect your market share now and build the foundation for future success.

 When looking at who does well at marketing during a recession, we’ve identified the 3 E’s – Essentials, Escapes, and Established Brands.

 By definition, Essentials have demand…regardless of an economic slowdown.
 Your loyal customers still need you.
 Even with belts tightened, these sectors steadily chug along.
 As long as your brand keeps meeting customer needs, you’ll continue to be relevant.
 The worst case scenario for these industries often looks like slower than average year-over-year growth.
 Healthcare is perhaps the ultimate example of a need – not a want.
 Thus, few sectors (if any) are better primed to maintain a consistent message and weather a recession with ease.